 The Loreto education tradition spans 400 years, inspired first by the founder of the Institute of the Blessed Virgin Mary (IBVM), Mary Ward, and grounded in the Australian context by Gonzaga Barry IBVM in the late 19th century.

 For both these women their passion and commitment to educate women to be seekers of truth and doers of justice, was fired by their belief in the God of love made known to us through the person of Jesus.
-This belief in God who creates each person with endless potential and with equal right to participate fully in our world, lies at the heart of the Loreto Education Mission Statement: (hyperlink below quote to page 5 of Loreto Schools Mission Statement)
+This belief in God who creates each person with endless potential and with equal right to participate fully in our world, lies at the heart of the Loreto Education Mission Statement:

 Loreto schools offer a Catholic education which liberates, empowers and motivates students to use their individual gifts with confidence, creativity and generosity in loving and responsible service.

 Each of the seven Loreto schools, governed by Loreto Ministries, is deeply committed to this shared mission.
-The leadership of our schools is supported by dedicated teachers, parents, and past students guided by their school board.
+The leadership of our schools is supported by dedicated teachers, parents, and past students guided by their school boards.

 In addition, the Loreto Sisters are working with the people of Gari-uai, Timor-Leste and manage a pre-primary school and community development centre.